Flower: A Flow-Matching Solver for Inverse Problems: Introduction

 \begin{enumerate} \item \textbf{Flow-matching solver for inverse problems.} We introduce \emph{Flower}, an inverse problem solver that consists of three steps: (1) a \emph{flow-consistent destination estimation}, where the velocity network is used to predict a destination, interpretable as denoising; (2) a \emph{measurement-aware refinement}, in which the estimated destination is projected onto the feasible set defined by the forward operator; and (3) a \emph{time progression}, where the refined destination is re-projected along the flow path.

-\item \textbf{Bayesian analysis and relation to PnP.} We provide a Bayesian analysis in which we demonstrate how and under what considerations \emph{Flower} generates valid posterior samples from $p_{\M X_1 \vert \M Y = \M y}$.
-Specifically, we show that Step 1 computes the conditional expectation $\mathbb{E}[\M X_1 \vert \M X_t = \M x_t]$, which we then use for the approximation of $\tilde{p}_{\M X_1 \vert \M X_t = \M x_t}$.
+\item \textbf{Bayesian analysis and relation to PnP.} We provide a Bayesian analysis in which we demonstrate how and under what considerations \emph{Flower} generates \fixme{approximate} posterior samples from $p_{\M X_1 \vert \M Y = \M y}$.
+Specifically, we show that Step 1 computes the conditional expectation $\mathbb{E}[\M X_1 \vert \M X_t = \M x_t]$, which we then use for \fixme{the approximation $\tilde{p}_{\M X_1 \vert \M X_t = \M x_t}$ of $p_{\M X_1 \vert \M X_t = \M x_t}$}.
 Through this approximation, we show that Step 2 generates a sample $\tilde{\M x}(\M x_t, \M y) \sim \tilde{p}_{\M X_1 \vert \M X_t = \M x_t, \M Y= \M y}$.
 Step 3 then updates the trajectory given the refined destination $\tilde{\M x}(\M x_t, \M y)$ and draws a sample $\M x_{t+\Delta t} \sim \tilde{p}_{\M X{t+\Delta t} \mid \M X_t = \M x_t, \M Y = \M y}$, which by induction and ancestral sampling, produces the final sample $\M x_1 \sim \tilde{p}_{\M X_1 \mid \M Y = \M y}$.
 These steps rely on three assumptions: the velocity network is optimally trained for unconditional flow matching; the acquisition of measurements follows the forward model in \eqref{eq:forward_model}; and the source and target distributions are independent.
 To the best of our knowledge, this Bayesian construction is novel within flow-based solvers for inverse problems.
-Although this construction is key to the derivation of our solver, the resulting procedure closely mirrors the PnP methods.
-Thus, \emph{Flower} can be seen as a plug-and-play inverse solver with general application, with our Bayesian justification establishing a novel link between posterior sampling and the PnP frameworks in generative models.
+Although this construction is key to the derivation of our solver, the resulting procedure closely mirrors the PnP methods. \fixme{Thus, our Bayesian justification establishes a link between the PnP approach and approximate posterior sampling with generative models for linear inverse problems.
+We also discuss a possible extension of \emph{Flower} to nonlinear inverse problems.}

 \item \textbf{Numerical validation.} We first examine a controlled setup with Gaussian mixture models and show that \emph{Flower} successfully recovers posterior samples.
 We then evaluate our method on standard inverse problem benchmarks for flow matching.
 We achieve competitive performance, with nearly identical hyperparameters across all tasks. \end{enumerate}